aluedtke7/shoppinglist/README.md

     > flyctl deploy

-Your database will not be affected and remains as it is.
+Your database will not be affected and remain as it is.
 Check the fly dashboard for errors and messages.

 ## Build Linux Flatpak
 ### General